Definable Coherent Ultrapowers and Elementary Extensions: Introduction

-After this paper was first circulated, Enayat, Kauffman, and McKenzie circulated \cite{ekm-iterated}, which also deals with coherent ultraproducts (although they call them `dimensional ultrapowers' and crucially restrict to a single ultrafilter).
-Their work focuses on exposition (containing exercises and solutions) and using coherent ultrapowers to build tight indiscernibles. \cite[Section 4]{ekm-iterated} also contains a nice overview of the history and applications for the interested reader.
+After this paper was first circulated, Enayat, Kauffman, and McKenzie circulated \cite{ekm-iterated}, which also deals with coherent ultraproducts (although they call them `dimensional ultrapowers').
+Their work focuses on using iterated ultrapowers in the first-order context to build tight indiscernibles without explicit use of the Compactness Theorem or Ramsey's Theorem, which provides insight into automorphisms of models. \cite[Section 4]{ekm-iterated} also contains a nice overview of the history and applications for the interested reader.
+We also thank the anonymous referee for an extremely helpful report with many suggestions and corrections (especially making us aware of Keisler's problem and its relation to Section \ref{ex-sec}.